29 things you didn't know you could do in America's national parks

 Become an artist-in-residence across the US

-If you're serious about art, be it painting, sketching, writing or music, and you want to get your creative juices flowing somewhere truly inspiring, check out the National Park Service's artist-in-residence programs.
+If you're serious about art, be it painting, sketching, writing or music, and you want to get your creative juices flowing somewhere truly inspiring, check out the National Park Service's artist-in-residence programmes.
 There are more than 50 across the country – the parks each have their own version – and you could find yourself staying within the boundaries of a protected park for up to four weeks.

 Explore a palace in Colorado